 The setting of Sher Bagh is exceptional, there is a watering hole next to the camp area which attracts a myriad of bird and animal species at dawn and dusk and warning calls are often heard adding to the atmosphere of this very special camp.

 From Sher Bagh it is possible to take game drives into the Ranthambore National Park which is home to tigers, leopards, striped hyenas, sambar deer, chital, jackals, sloth bears and Indian wild boar to name a few.

 Sher Bagh offers 12 Luxury Tents.
-All tents have fans and state of the art air conditioning units to keep them cool during the warm months.
+All tents have fans and state-of-the-art air-conditioning units to keep them cool during the warm months.
 The tents have verandas with camping chairs, en-suite bathrooms with sunken stone hot water showers and comfortable beds with plump pillows.